Nursing

 Application, Selection and Program Requirements

 The Associate Degree Nursing (ADN) Program at Cabrillo College is a four semester program and accepts students each fall and spring semester.
-The next application cycle will be February 1st - February 23rd, 2024 for entry into the Fall 2024 and Spring 2025 Semesters.
+The next application cycle will be February 2025 for entry into the Fall 2025 and Spring 2026 Semesters.
 Please read this page carefully for all of the information you need to apply and review the estimated cost of the program.

 Review the Requirements for Graduation and Counseling Worksheet for a good understanding of prerequisites and courses required in the program.